Casino Workers Get MCS from Pesticides

 Two dozen employees at a casino got multiple chemical sensitivities (MCS) after frequent spraying of their work area.
 The casino fired the sick workers.

-Keywords: pesticide, chemical sensitivity, MCS, controversy, hostile physicians, workers compensation
+Keywords: pesticide, chemical sensitivity, MCS, sick building, controversy, hostile physicians, workers compensation, lawsuit

 The April 16, 1990 issue of the San Francisco Chronicle published a brief story that about fifty employees at a casino suddenly got sick.
 About 19 people were treated at a hospital.
 The employees complained of symptoms like a combined flu and hangover, with dizziness, nausea, disorientation, inability to think clearly, etc.